 - to do it on any month on the day of birth star is more powerful;

 - to do it on the exact birthday is even more sacred;

 - and to do it on a special kshetras like Rameswaram is the ultimate.

-We were very happy with Sri Raghavan Sasthirigal (97879 07782) who conducted the pooja and arranged for the dharshan.
+We were very happy with Sri Shanmuganathan Sasthirigal @ 94420 49467 who conducted the pooja and arranged everything.

 Rameswaram is an island off the Southern coast of Tamil Nadu and is reached via the Pamban Bridges (both rail and road) across the sea.
 Dhansuhkodi is the south most tip of the Rameswaram island.